Effects Of Cooking On Omega 3 In Fish!Dr. Nitin Gupte

 The effects of the various kind of preparations of fish have been studied in two studies in India and Greece.
 Although more studies are needed, the findings of the two studies make the effect of cooking on omega 3 clear enough for us.

-Frying: Shallow frying of fish in a skillet or a pan, exposes the omega 3 to high temperatures, destroying as much as 70 to 85 per cent of omega 3.
+Frying: Shallow frying of fish in a skillet or a pan, or deep frying exposes the omega 3 to high temperatures, destroying as much as 70 to 85 per cent of omega 3.
 Frying completely changes the fatty acid profile of the fish, so it doesn’t resemble the original profile at all!

 Canning: Canning completely destroys the omega 3 in fish.